Skip To Content

 2. Hours must meet the defined ACEND learning outcomes and competencies.

-3. All tuition and fees for the DI will remain the same regardless of APL credit awarded.
+3. All tuition and fees for the DI will remain the same regardless of PAL credit awarded.

 4. Graduation date will not change regardless of PAL credit awarded.

-5. Intern must complete all DI-required didactic courses, regardless of APL awarded for supervised practice.
+5. Intern must complete all DI-required didactic courses, regardless of PAL awarded for supervised practice.

 6. No prior learning credit will be awarded towards the Concentration or Clinical rotation.